hellocloud-team/ragbasedchat/README.md

         print(f"❌ {error_msg}")
         return error_msg

-# Create the Autosys-specific tool
+# Create the Autosys-specific tool with improved description
 autosys_sql_tool = Tool(
     name="AutosysQuery",
     func=autosys_tool_func,
     description="""
-    Query the Autosys job scheduling database for information about:
+    Use this tool to get information from the Autosys job scheduling database.

-    - Job status and execution history
-    - Job schedules and dependencies
-    - Calendar definitions and dates
-    - Box jobs and workflows
-    - Machine assignments
-    - Error conditions and alerts
+    This tool handles all database connectivity and SQL execution internally.
+    Do NOT try to execute SQL queries directly.

+    Input: A natural language question about Autosys jobs, schedules, or status
+    Output: A formatted answer with the requested information

-    Example queries:
+    Example inputs:
     - "What is the status of job1?"
-    - "Show me the last 5 runs of BATCH_LOAD_JOB"
-    - "Which jobs depend on JOB_EXTRACT?"
-    - "What jobs are scheduled to run today?"
-    - "Show me all failed jobs from yesterday"
+    - "Show me failed jobs from yesterday"
-    - "What is the schedule for calendar MONTH_END?"

-    Input: Natural language question about Autosys jobs/schedules
-    Output: Business-friendly explanation of job scheduling data
+    - "List all jobs in the DAILY_BATCH box"
+    - "What jobs depend on DATA_EXTRACT_JOB?"

+    The tool will automatically:
+    1. Generate the appropriate Oracle SQL query
+    2. Execute it against the Autosys database
+    3. Format the results in a readable way

+    Always use this tool for any Autosys database questions.
     """
 )